-Enjoy a plate full of zucchini noodles—zoodles—smothered in a creamy, flavorful kale pesto sauce.
-Topped with mushrooms and shrimp, these Kale Pesto Zoodles are a dinner you won’t want to miss!
+Enjoy a bowl of zoodles–zucchini noodles–smothered in a creamy, flavorful kale pesto.
+Topped with mushrooms and shrimp, these Kale Pesto Zoodles are a healthy weeknight dinner!

 - 2 zucchini

 - 3 tbsp pine nuts

 - Spiralize the zucchini then set it aside.

 - In a large skillet, add olive oil, mushrooms, shrimp, garlic, and oregano and cook until mushrooms are soft and shrimp is cooked, about 5 minutes.